 Section 2.4 contains important notes on the extent the SAGA Look-&-Feel needs to be implemented by compliant implementations.
 The NotImplemented exception is listed for a number of method calls, but MUST only be used under the circumstances described in 2.4.
-SAGA implementations should be able to implement the SAGA Look-&-Feel API packages independent of the grid middleware backend.
-This, however, might not always be possible, at least to a full extent.
-In particular Monitoring and Steering, but also Attributes and asynchronous operations, may need explicit support from the backend system.
-As such, methods in these four packages MUST be expected to throw a NotImplemente exception, in accordance with the SAGA implementation compliance guidelines given in Section 2.4.
-Similarly, the IncorrectURL exception is listed when appropriate, but is not, in general, separately motivated or detailed - the semantic conventions for this exception are as defined in Section 2.11.
+Similarly, the Incorrectural exception is listed when appropriate, but is not, in general, separately motivated or detailed - the semantic conventions for this exception are as defined in Section 2.11.